Blue (The Verve song)

 "Blue" is a song by English rock band the Verve.
 It was released as the first single from their first album, A Storm in Heaven, which was released through Hut Records.
 The song peaked at number 69 on the UK Singles Chart.
 The video shows the band down a dark alleyway in Islington, London.
 There was a separate video for the US, which was filmed in Dublin.

+An alternate mix of "Blue" subtitled (USA mix) was released on No Come Down, a compilation album of b-sides released in May 1994.